pwmt/zathura/zathurarc.5.rst

 zoom-step
 ^^^^^^^^^
-Defines the amount of percent that is zoomed in or out on each comand.
+Defines the amount of percent that is zoomed in or out on each command.

 * Value-type: Integer
 * Default value: 10